-Given the above results of the audit, we are not making any recommendation for inclusion in USAID's Consolidated Audit and Compliance System.
-We appreciate the assistance extended during the engagement.
+Given the above results of the audit, we are not making any recommendations.

-OIG does not routinely distribute independent public accounting reports beyond the immediate addressees because a high percentage of these reports contain information restricted from release under the Trade Secrets Act, 18 U.S.C.
+The OIG does not routinely distribute independent public accounting reports beyond the immediate addressees because a high percentage of these reports contain information restricted from release under the Trade Secrets Act, 18 U.S.C.
 1905 and Freedom of Information Act Exemption Four, 5 U.S.C.
 552(b)(4)("commercial or financial information obtained from a person that is privileged or confidential").